wp-plugins/kalins-easy-edit-links/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Adds a box to your page/post edit screen with links and edit buttons for all pages, posts, tags, categories, and links for convenient edit-switching and internal linking.
+Adds a box to your page/post edit screen with links and edit buttons for all pages, posts, tags, categories, and links for convenient linking.

 == Description ==

 <p>
-Adds a box to your page/post edit screen with links and edit buttons for all pages, posts, tags, categories, and links for convenient edit-switching and internal linking.
+Adds a box to your page/post edit screen with links and edit buttons for all pages, posts, tags, categories, and links for convenient linking.
 </p>

 <p>This plugin contains a self-caching feature so that the HTML code does not need to be recompiled every time the box is displayed, making it surprisingly light-weight.